ProjectsOfMLee/CSC2611-project/README.md

 # CSC2611-project
-This is the Repo for Computational Semantic Change Course Capstone Project For the full datasets and trained word embeddings / models, contact: mhorusli@cs.toronto.edu
+This is the Repo for Computational Semantic Change Course Capstone Project.

+For the full datasets and trained word embeddings / models, contact: mhorusli@cs.toronto.edu
 # Previous References (Deprecated)